davekch/diskolight/README.md

     sudo pigpiod
     sudo python3 webcontrol.py &

-Connect your raspberry pi to a source of music and make sure everything else is plugged in and connected as well.
-On any device that is in the same network as the raspi, open `http://<raspis-ip-address`, log in with user `leddj` and your password.
+Connect your raspberry pi to a source of music.
+On any device that is in the same network as the raspi, open `http://<raspis-ip-address>`, log in with user `leddj` and your password.
 Then press Start!

 If something does not work right, here is a guide to test the different components of Diskolight and how to set up autostart.